Clinics & Services

 - Contraceptive services are carried out by the practice nurses during their normal surgeries.
 Please book a routine appointment.
 If you are considering having a coil fitted, or a contraceptive implant please speak to a Practice Nurse.

-- Smears are carried out by our Practice Nurses.
+- Smears/HPV testing are carried out by our Practice Nurses.
 All women between 25 and 65 will receive an invitation every 3 to 5 years (interval depends on age).
 Book a routine appointment with a Practice Nurse - please specify that it is for a smear.

 Travel Health and Immunisations

-Immunisation can be arranged with our practice nurses by appointment, ideally two months before departure.
-Before you meet the nurses we ask you to complete a Travel Questionnaire.
-This is available from reception and must be completed at least 5 working days before you require an appointment for your travel immunisations.
-The questionnaire can also be found on the above Travel Vaccinations tab
+Immunisation can be arranged with our practice nurses by appointment, two months before departure.
+Before you meet the nurses we ask you to visit htttp://travelhealthpro.org.uk then complete the Travel Questionnaire This questionnaire can be found on the above Travel Vaccinations tab

 A number of our GPs will perform minor operative procedures for removal of skin lesions, removal of ingrown toenails and the like.
 Please see a GP in a routine surgery who can then arrange an appointment at our Tuesday afternoon clinics.
 Please note we do not treat warts/verrucas.